EminQasimov/abb-task/README.md

 App state is saved in server local file system.
 For near real case simulation purpose I had used next.js /api route concept. not in browser memory or localstorage.

 **During testing, please use production build version.
-DEV server is not consistent for testing**
+DEV server is not consistent for testing**. or use online deployed version [ONLINE DEMO](https://abb-task.herokuapp.com/)

 ### To start server: